Jimmij50/Python-Programming/README.md

 # Python-Programming
-This repository is for Abaitc Python Programmin Class
+This repository is for Abaitc Python Programming Class